carpentries/instructor-training/03-lesson-study.md

 > without input from outside sources,
 > or involved only personal interaction with other educators.

-This is part of the reason for Data Carpentry and Software Carpentry's rule, "Never teach alone."
-Having another instructor in the classroom saves your voice (it's hard to talk for two days straight), but more importantly, it's a chance for instructors to learn from one another.

-## Challenges
+As stated at the beginning, the main goal of this training is to be this kind of lesson study, where instructors can come together to discuss and share practices, and to get feedback.

 > ## Feedback on Yourself
 >
 > Split into groups of three,
-> and then have each person teach a 90-second lesson on
+> and then have each person introduce themselves and
+> then teach a 90-second lesson on
 > the most interesting aspect of their own research or work
 > to another person in the group
 > while the third person records it (video and audio)